Kefir is like yoghurt in a lot of ways and it's delicious too but it's not yoghurt.

 My yoghurt is bubbling

 Gas producing species are a normal part of the kefir community.
 If these species are prevalent you'll get bubbling in your yoghurt.
-A little fizz doesn't affect the flavour much and sparkly yoghurt is fun.
-Because the effervescent cultures are normally present in these communities, it may take a couple of batches before your yoghurt recovers it's balance.

 Always use fresh milk.
 Start again with a reduced amount of starter culture.